billyrrr/onto/README.md

 one transaction to firestore is read.

 GraphQL, however, lets front-end customize the return.
-You must define the exact structure you want to return in flask-boiler.
+You must define the exact structure you want to return in onto.
 This nevertheless has its advantage as most documentations of the request and response can be done the same way as REST API.

 ### REST API / Flask

 REST API does not cache or store the response.
-When a view model is evaluated by flask-boiler, the response is stored in firestore forever until update or manual removal.
+When a view model is evaluated by onto, the response is stored in firestore forever until update or manual removal.

 Flask-boiler controls role-based access with security rules